-We have mainly discussed the stochastic systems described by Langevin equations, both with harmonic and unharmonic potential.
-We have seen that injected and dissipated power present different behaviors.
-FTs are valid for any value of $W{\tau}$ whereas can be applied only for $Q{\tau} < Q{\tau} >$ in the case of the heat.
-We have also seen the the finite time corrections to SSFT depend on the driving and on the properties of the system.
-We have introduced the total entropy, which takes into account only the entropy produced by the external forces neglecting the the equilibrium fluctuations.
-For the total entropy FTs are valid for all the times.
-We discussed the applications of FTs to extract important physical properties of a stochastic system.
-Thus one may conclude that for Markovian systems driven by a deterministic force the applications of FT does not present any major problems and can be safely applied.
-The case of random driving has been recently discussed and several problems may arise when the variance of the driving become larger than the fluctuations induced by the thermal bath.
-We have not discussed this problem but an analysis of this specific case can be found in refs.[8, 64, 65].
+We have mainly discussed the stochastic systems described by using Langevin equations, both with harmonic and anharmonic potentials.
+We have seen that injected and dissipated powers present different behaviors.
+FTs are valid for any value of $W{\tau}$ whereas they can be applied only for $Q{\tau} < \langle Q{\tau} \rangle$ in the case of the heat.
+We have also seen that the finite time corrections to the SSFT depend on the driving and on the properties of the system.
+We have introduced the total entropy, which takes into account only the entropy produced by the external forces neglecting the equilibrium fluctuations.
+For the total entropy, FTs are valid for all the times.
+We discussed the applications of FTs in extracting important physical properties of a stochastic system.
+Thus one may conclude that for Markovian systems driven by a deterministic force the application of the FT does not present any major problems and it can be safely applied.
+The case of random driving has been recently discussed and several problems may arise when the variance of the driving becomes larger than the fluctuations induced by the thermal bath.
+We have not discussed this problem, but an analysis of this specific case can be found in [8, 65, 66].

-Finally we discussed the applications of FT to chaotic systems.
-The experimental test is in this case very important and useful because many questions can be asked on the system under study which does not necessarily verify all the theoretical hypothesis.
+Finally we discussed the applications of the FT to chaotic systems.
+The experimental testing is in this case very important and useful because many questions can be asked as regards the system under study, which does not necessarily verify all the theoretical hypotheses.
 One has to say that in the case of non-Gaussian statistics even the linearity of the symmetry function can be an interesting result.
-However we pointed out that, for a real comparison with theory, the difficulty is to estimate of the prefactor of eq.32 by an independent measurement.
-Only a few experiments have addressed this point in some details, but many problems remain open and it seems to be difficult to find a general behavior for chaotic systems as for the case of stochastic ones.
+However we pointed out that, for a real comparison with theory, the difficulty is in estimating the prefactor of equation (31) by using an independent measurement.
+Only a few experiments have addressed this point in some detail, but many problems remain open and it seems to be difficult to find a general behavior for chaotic systems as for the case of stochastic ones.